ezchung/scoop/notes/BUILD.md

 2. Updated the Java version in `pom.xml` from **24** to **17** to match the installed JDK.
 3. Re-ran the build process to ensure compatibility.

-Now, `mvn spring:run` should work without errors.
+Now, `./mvnw spring-boot:run` should work without errors.